Welcome To The Personal Website Of

 Scroll down to get to know me…

-I have been involved in multidisciplinary research projects at world-leading universities including: MIT (SMART Centre, Singapore), University of Oxford (INET Institute), University College London (Centre for Transport Studies), University of Southampton (Transportation Research Group), and Erasmus University Rotterdam (Rotterdam School of Management).
+I have been involved in multidisciplinary research projects at world-leading universities including: MIT (SMART Centre, Singapore), University of Oxford (INET Institute), University College London (Centre for Transport Studies), University of Warwick (WMG), University of Southampton (Transportation Research Group), and Erasmus University Rotterdam (Rotterdam School of Management).

 Ph.D. in Finance